zschutzman/zschutzman.github.io/research.md

 <br>

-- *Total Variation Isoperimetric Profiles* (2018)
+*Total Variation Isoperimetric Profiles* (2018)
 with Daryl Deford, Hugo Lavenant, and Justin Solomon.
 [[arXiv]](https://arxiv.org/abs/1809.07943)

-- *Fair Algorithms for Learning in Allocation Problems* (2018)
+*Fair Algorithms for Learning in Allocation Problems* (2018)
 with Hadi Elzayn, Shahin Jabbari, Christopher Jung, Michael Kearns, Seth Neel, and Aaron Roth.
-To appear at FAT\* '19
+In the proceedings of at FAT\* '19
 [[arXiv]](https://arxiv.org/abs/1808.10549)

-- *Strategic Classification from Revealed Preferences* (2018)
+*Strategic Classification from Revealed Preferences* (2018)
 with Jinshuo Dong, Aaron Roth, Bo Waggoner, and Zhiwei Steven Wu.
 In the Proceedings of EC '18, appeared at the Workshop on Learning in the Presence of Strategic Behavior at NIPS '17
 [[arXiv]](https://arxiv.org/abs/1710.07887)